 SCI works with governments in sub-Saharan Africa to create or scale up mass drug administration programs for neglected tropical diseases (NTD), particularly schistosomiasis and soil-transmitted helminths (STHs), in school-aged children and other groups determined to be at high risk.1 SCI's role has primarily been to solicit grants from large funders, identify country recipients, provide funding to governments for government-implemented programs, provide advisory support, and conduct research on the process and outcomes of the programs.

 SCI does not report a comprehensive budget of all of its expenditures.
 It reports spending for each of its "accounts."
 It has accounts for each of the grants it has received, as well as accounts for unrestricted donations.
-We have seen spending details for some of these accounts, including all of the accounts containing unrestricted funds.
+We have seen spending details for many of these accounts, including all of the accounts containing unrestricted funds.

 Large grants for mass drug administrations